robertgshaw2-neuralmagic/nm-roboflow/README.md

 print(json.loads(resp.text))
 ```

-#### **Additional Resources**

-- Checkout [Neural Magic's YOLOv5s Documentation](https://docs.neuralmagic.com/use-cases/object-detection/deploying) for more details on deploying YOLOv5s with DeepSparse
-- Checkout [Neural Magic's DeepSparse Server Documentation](https://docs.neuralmagic.com/user-guide/deploying-deepsparse/deepsparse-server) for more details DeepSparse Server

 ## **Step 2: Log Production Data To Roboflow**

-Now that we have DeepSparse Server up and running, let's configure DeepSparse to log data to Roboflow.
+Now that we have DeepSparse Server up and running, let's configure DeepSparse to log incoming images to Roboflow.

 ### **Set Up a Roboflow Project**